United States Edition

 • High

 A full sun position will ensure your plant thrives and remember to water often.
 Keep in mind when planting that Straight Eight is thought of as tender, so remember to wait until your soil is warm and the night time temperature is well above freezing before moving outside.
-Use USDA Hardiness Zone 3 - 14 as your guideline for the appropriate climate for this plant.
 Straight Eight tends to grow best in a soil ph of between 5.5 and 6.8 meaning it does best in weakly acidic soil.

 Growing Straight Eight from seed